NicolasGuilloux/blade-shadow-beta/README.md

 Thanks to **TheWolf#0985** and **Brother/Ilya#0013** for their help with the german translations.

 You can talk to us on the [French Shadow Discord](https://discord.gg/shadowtech).

+# Miscalleneous

+### Support

+If you want to support me, rather than make donations, I prefer to use the referral program for Shadow.
+My code is `NICNC9DP`.
+You can also use the following link:  https://shop.shadow.tech/invite/NICNC9DP

+### Community projects

+- Shadow Gaming: A discord to share the configuration of the game and discuss about benchmark. https://discord.gg/N48zStu